Open Banking and Account-to-Account Payments: Opportunities for U.S. Fintechs

 Recurring Payments and High-Value Payments

-Utilities, subscription services, tuition payments, and even mortgage installments are all scenarios where predictability is prized.
+Utilities, subscription services, tuition payments, and even mortgage installments are all scenarios where predictability is quite important.

-Pull-based A2A transfers can reduce late payments, minimize administrative overhead, and provide customers with a sense of control, unlike card-on-file setups that may expire or fail.
+You also provide customers with a greater sense of control than you would in something like card-on-file setups that may expire or fail.

 Cross-Border and International Expansion

-Global businesses often find card penetration uneven.
-In markets like India or Brazil, A2A schemes are not just alternatives but the dominant rails for everyday transactions.
+In markets like India or Brazil, A2A schemes are not just alternatives but the dominant rails for everyday transactions, which means that people don’t need cards at all.

-Of course, these use cases aren’t universal.
-Adoption is patchy, and the infrastructure may be rock solid in one country but frustratingly incomplete in the next.
+Of course, the infrastructure to support A2A payments isn’t uniform either.
+While it may be rock solid in one country, it can also be frustratingly incomplete in the next.

 Advantages and Limitations of A2A Payments

-It’s tempting to treat account-to-account payments as a cure-all for the headaches of cards and legacy bank transfers.
+It’s tempting to treat account-to-account payments like the perfect solution for dealing with clients who don’t have cards, and even improving legacy bank transfers.

 The Advantages